 But, according to the textbook of rabbit medicine, this kind of treatment doesn’t exhibit any ability to dissolve hairballs.

-The likely cause for the success of pineapples is likely due to the liquid itself being administered to rabbits softening the hairball and making it easier to pass out of the stomach.
+The likely cause of the success of pineapples is likely due to the liquid itself being administered to rabbits, softening the hairball and making it easier to pass out of the stomach.

-Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits can eat pineapples:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can eat pineapples: